jonathan-chin/mec-cs/2023-fall/cs-244/slides/10-oop-lab-2.md

 - `abstraction` - simplifies complexity
 - `inheritance` - promotes code reuse
 - `polymorphism` - allows more flexibility and maintability
-- `extensibility` - enables code to more easily scale and extend

 ---